 Midland 1031 serves as a Qualified Intermediary (QI).
 We have two Certified Exchange Specialists® (CES®) on staff.
 We have performed exchanges for clients across the nation.
 Midland 1031 ensures your exchange is performed correctly.

-When you perform a 1031 exchange you are able to exchange investment or business use real estate to defer capital gains, depreciation recapture tax, healthcare, and state taxes.
-It is critical these transactions be completed properly and with great attention to detail to protect your investment and to remain in compliance with industry rules and regulations.
-Midland 1031 works closely with you to make sure this happens.
+With a 1031, you can exchange investment or business-use real estate to defer taxes.
+These taxes include capital gains, depreciation recapture, healthcare, and state taxes.
+These deals must be done well and with great attention to detail.
+This protects your investment and maintains compliance with industry rules and regulations.
+Midland 1031 works with you to make sure this happens.